dailybruin/the-stack/_posts/2017-04-27-course-schedule.md

 Have you wondered why you always seem to have lectures at 8 AM every morning in Broad or Bunche while your roommates get to sleep in until noon?
-It turns out there are interesting patterns in the location and times of your classes depending on your department.
+It turns out there are patterns that determine when and where departments schedule their classes.
 The class schedules we used were scraped from the UCLA Registrar archives and included all classes held between Fall 2012 to Winter 2017.

 ## Where are the classes located for my department?
 Pick a department to see the geographic distribution of that department's classes.

-* Each *box* displays the **percent of classes that are held in the corresponding building**, and you can click on it to see a more detailed breakdown, including a percentage that takes class size into account.
-(Note: Percentages don't always add up to 100% as those less than 1% are excluded.)
+* Each *box* displays the **percent of classes that are held in the corresponding building**, and you can click on it to see a more detailed breakdown, including a number that takes class size into account.
+(Note: Buildings that account for less than 1% of the total are excluded.)

 * The *red circle* indicates the **weighed average location** for that particular department.